What is acetaminophen with codeine overdose?

 Some people may take acetaminophen with codeine because it makes them feel high.
-This is not a safe use of this medicine.
-Only people who have been prescribed acetaminophen with codeine should take it, and it should always be taken exactly as prescribed.
+This isn’t a safe use of this medicine.
+Only people who’ve been prescribed acetaminophen with codeine should take it, and it should always be taken exactly as prescribed.

 Keep medicines out of reach of children.
 Ask your pharmacist for childproof packaging.

-A breastfeeding baby can overdose on acetaminophen with codeine if his or her mother is taking the medicine.
+A breastfeeding baby can overdose on acetaminophen with codeine if their mother is taking the medicine.
 Nursing mothers taking acetaminophen with codeine should consider bottle-feeding their babies.
-If this is not possible, they should immediately call 911 or the National Poison Control Center at 1-800-222-1222 if their baby:
+If this isn’t possible, they should immediately call 911 or the National Poison Control Center at 800-222-1222if their baby: